SonnyK33/obsidian/Deficit Myth.md

 Monetarist definition
 They believed excess money supply creates inflation.
 Keynes argues in favor of spending to boost wages and employment.
 Friedman came up with the natural rate; if the economy goes below that, prices will rise more than wages, and employees will demand higher wages.
 This will cause unemployment to return to its natural level.
 His key argument was that a certain amount of unemployed people were necessary to stabilize inflation.

 The Fed optimizes inflation with unemployment.
 NAIRU is obviously unobservable, but the Fed implicitly allows certain unemployment to achieve price stability.
+Kelton downplays the issue of skill mismatch in unemployment, but this is a real issue.
 MMT argues Fed is ill-equipped for crises as its only tools create more private sector debt (by encouraging borrowing).
 There are some parallels here with [[Trade Wars are Class Wars]], which argues that the federal government should borrow more to alleviate debt burdens on households.

-Downplays issue of skill mismatch in unemployment.
-How to address?

-Lerner argued for functional finance - use fiscal policies to close output gap.
-Tax and spending to achieve balance.
-Raise taxes and cut fiscal if inflation.
+Lerner argued for functional finance-- the use of fiscal policies to close the output gap.
+Tax and spending are used to achieve a balance.
+The government can raise taxes and cut fiscal spending if there's inflation, and vice versa.
+However, there would still be involuntary unemployment.
+MMT hence argues for a federal job guarantee.

-Would still have involuntary unemployment

-MMT argues for a federal job guarantee

-Federal job guarantee

-Guarantee anyone who wants a job one in the caring sector

-Would set a min wage which becomes the floor, say $15/hr

-Would act as an automatic stabilizer

-Will know if at full employment if no one shows up for federal job

-Analogous to risk free rate that savers can access

-Would smoothen cycles and keep skills fresh

-Would replace some unemployment schemes

-Decentralize nature of jobs to local level but financing guaranteed be federal government

-Would help people who have big gaps in employment

-Could use rate to set price of labour as we currently set price of capital

-Could actually ease labour inflation - as there would ideally be a pool of employable people available and you wouldn’t have to bid up employed people
+**Federal Job Guarantee**

+The government would guarantee anyone who wants a job one in the caring sector.
+It would set a minimum wage which becomes the floor, say $15/hr.
+This would act as an automatic stabilizer.
+We would know if the economy is truly at full employment if no one shows up for federal job.
+It's analogous to the risk free rate that savers can access.
+It would smoothen cycles and keep skills fresh and would replace some unemployment schemes.
+The program should decentralize the granting of jobs to the local level, but the financing would be guaranteed by the federal government.
+This would help people who have big gaps in employment and would set minimum price of labour as we currently set price of capital.
+It could actually ease labour inflation, as there would ideally be a pool of employable people available and you wouldn’t have to bid up employed people.

+**Taxes**
-Taxes on the rich don’t open up fiscal space as the rich were unlikely to spend anyways
+Taxes on the rich don’t open up fiscal space as the rich were unlikely to spend anyways.

-So if economy is at capacity and you decide to raise fiscal spending and pay with tax on rich, will
+So if economy is at capacity and you decide to raise fiscal spending and pay with tax on rich, that will be inflationary.
+The CBO should analyze inflation risk rather than the effect on the deficit.

-Be inflationary

-CBO should analyze inflation risk rather than effect on deficit

-Chapter 3
+Chapter 3 - Debt

-People hate the federa debt but like treasury securities

-Trade surplus means creditor country has insufficient domestic demand

-They’re paid in dollars which they choose to convert to treasuries - analogous to moving from checking to savings account

-Stab - spend 100, tax 90 leaves 10 left

-They then borrow an equivalent 10

-But the credit gets the 10 from the government

-No budget limit

-Limit is the economy’s ability to absorb extra spending

-More

-Borrowing means more interest at higher rates possibly which means more money in the economy which can be inflationary

-Lot of treasuries held by foreigners so inflationary impact could be muted

-MMT argument is to keep rates low bc prevents rate exceeding gdp growth and prevents unsustainable debt dynamics

-Central banks drive short term rates and can control LT by buying bonds as fed did during ww2 or Japan doing now through YCC

-Monetizing debt would not change the private sectors wealth

-Would hold dollars Vs treasuries

-Only thing would change is no interest income

-So should

-Push prices down
+People hate the federal debt, but they like treasury securities.
+A trade surplus means a creditor country has insufficient domestic demand.
+Exporters are paid in dollars which they choose to convert to treasuries; this is analogous to moving from checking to savings accounts.
+There isn't a budget limit but there is a limit on the economy’s ability to absorb extra spending.
+More borrowing means more interest at higher rates possibly which means more money in the economy which can be inflationary.
+Lot of treasuries are now held by foreigners so the inflationary impact could be muted.
+The MMT argument is to keep rates low and below the GDP growth rate to prevent unsustainable debt dynamics.
+Central banks drive short term rates and can control long-term rates by buying bonds, as the Fed did during WW2 or Japan is doing now through YCC.

+If the Fed was to monetize debt, it would not change the private sector's wealth.
+They would simply hold dollars rather than treasuries.
+The only thing that would change is no interest income would be earned.
+So that may actually push prices down.
-Every time debt was paid off through surpluses economy went into recession

-Clinton came close to paying off debt in late 90s but stopped as worried about no treasuries and the ability of Fed to set rates

-At the time treasuries used to drain reserves and set rates

-That’s now done directly so not needed for this purpose

-Main purpose now is for a safe interest earning asset
+Every time the debt was paid off through surpluses, the economy went into recession.
+Clinton came close to paying off the debt in late 1990s, but he stopped as the government worried about the lack of treasuries and the ability of the Fed to set rates.
+At the time, treasuries were used to drain reserves and set rates.
+That’s now done directly, so they are not needed for this purpose.
+The main purpose now is for a safe interest earning asset.

 Chapter 4

-Mainstream argues that fiscal deficits crowd out private savings and investment by raising rates
+The mainstream argues that fiscal deficits crowd out private savings and investment by raising rates.
+Godley's "one equation of the world" used sector balance models.

-Furman argued this - why?

-Godley - one equation of the world

-Sector balance models

 Gov balance = non government balance

-SFC models - all flows must sum to a stock somewhere
+SFC models require that all flows must sum to a stock somewhere.

-Accumulated fiscal deficits should equal our savings
+Accumulated fiscal deficits should equal our savings, and so they don't decrease savings.

-And so doesn’t decrease savings

-Crowding out argument is that borrowings to finance deficits take up scarce savings and so increase rates for investment financing

-This is the loanable funds model

-But even here the deficits should turn into treasuries held by the public (since they finance deficits w borrowing) which are financial assets and should increase available funding for investment
+The crowding out argument is that borrowings to finance deficits take up scarce savings, and so it increases rates for investment financing.
+This is the loanable funds model.
+But even in this formulation,  the deficits should turn into treasuries held by the public (since they finance deficits with borrowing) which are financial assets and should increase available funding for investment.

-Only reason govt issues bonds when deficits is to clean up reserves and keep the rate in check

-Prevents infusion of reserves from pushing rate below target level

-Treasuries issuers through auctions to primary dealers who are backstopped by fed.
-Fed makes sure that it’s profitable to purchase.

-Without bond sales to finance deficits

-High deficits should push rates down as would lead to excess reserves

-To avoid that, pre 2008, the Fed would perform open market operations and sell treasuries to drain reserves

-Now they just set the rate

-Primary dealers are in special position and guaranteed to profit so will always set reasonable bids

-Not really a fair market
+The only reason the government issues bonds when there are deficits, is to clean up reserves and keep the rate in check.
+That's because fiscal deficits flow into bank accounts and increase the reserves in the system.
+Excess reserves push interest rates down.
+This makes intuitive sense.
+If the government spends excess money into the system, banks can keep deposit rates low as they won't be craving liquidity.
+So the government borrowing actually serves to prevent the infusion of excess reserves which would push rates below the target level.
+To avoid excess reserves, pre-2008, the Fed would perform open market operations and sell treasuries to drain reserves.
+Now they just set the rate.

-Until 1951 the Fed would stand ready to buy unlimited Tbills at a set rate which gave banks an alternative to reserves

-Fed was able to set rates at 0 in 08 despite 10pct deficit
+Treasuries are issued through auctions to primary dealers who are backstopped by fed.
+The Fed makes sure that it’s profitable for the participating banks to purchase.
+Primary dealers are in special position and guaranteed to profit so will always set reasonable bids.
+Until 1951, the Fed would stand ready to buy unlimited treasury bills at a set rate which gave banks an alternative to reserves.
+The Fed was able to set rates at 0% in 2008 despite a 10% deficit.
+This only applies to borrowing in your currency.

-If borrowing in FX, crowding out is real risk

-If fixed exchange rate regime lose control of rate

-Eg when Russia fixed rate to usd in 1998, ppl demanded dollars which drive up rates

-Couldn’t keep low rates as needed to disincentivize conversion given limited reserves

-Explains high rates in countries w default risk and fixed exchange rates
+If borrowing in FX, crowding out is a real risk.
+If there's a fixed exchange rate regime, you lose control of the interest rate.
+For example, when Russia fixed its rate to the USD in 1998, people demanded dollars which drove up rates.
+They couldn’t keep low rates as they needed to disincentivize conversion, given limited FX reserves.
+This explains high rates in countries with default risk and fixed exchange rates.

-If fiscal deficit is less than trade deficit implies a private sector deficit
+If the fiscal deficit is less than trade deficit, that implies a private sector deficit.

+M - X = (I - S) - (T - G)
+(M-X) + (T-G) = I-S
+(M-X) - (G-T) = I-S
+(G-T) - (M-X) = S-I
+S-I<0 <=> (M-X) > (G-T)

+10 - 5 = (I-S) - (-3)

 See charts in attachment